 - Best food – Big John’s Texas BBQ

-- Best all-round accommodation – Hyatt Place Page Lake Powell
+- Best place to stay – Hyatt Place Page Lake Powell

 Red Heritage Indigenous Entertainment Hall

-One of the first things I recommend is to head over to Red Heritage, formerly known as the Navajo Village Heritage Center.
-It is a great place to learn about the natural history of Page and about the Navajo nation and its people.
+One of the first things I recommend is heading to Red Heritage, formerly the Navajo Village Heritage Center.
+It is a great place to learn about the natural history of Page and the Navajo nation and its people.

 The Navajo people have a rich history tied to this area, so this center is a terrific opportunity to learn more about their culture.
 The Entertainment Hall is owned and operated by Indigenous Navajo people and delights visitors with local music, singing, and powwow dancing.